Bill Dolan Interview Part 1

 BD: I would have loved to have written a song like that.

 CA: OK, so you just touched on something called the Wish List.
-I’ve been trying to do this website feature where I ask my favorite musicians, if you could have written any song other than your own, what would it be?
+I’ve been trying to do a website feature where I ask my favorite musicians, if you could have written any song other than your own, what would it be?

-BD: Oh, I know why I sent you that Chico Hamilton video because he covered a Stevie Wonder song and I thought that you were a big Stevie fan.
+BD: Oh, I know why I sent you that Chico Hamilton video because he covered a Stevie Wonder song, and I thought that you were a big Stevie fan.
 Am I not right on that?

 CA: I was a huge Stevie Wonder fan.
 I still am, I guess.